Q: What is high eye pressure and why does it cause damage?

 A: The level of eye pressure at which there is progressive damage to an optic nerve varies between people, not everyone with high eye pressure develops the disease, although ocular hypertension is the most important risk factor for glaucoma.

 Q: Can you have glaucoma without high eye pressure?

 A: Yes.
 Some individuals with “high” pressures do not develop nerve damage, while others with “normal” pressures develop progressive nerve damage.
 In low-tension or normal-tension glaucoma the optic nerve is damaged even though the pressure in the eye is not very high.

 Q: My doctor never tells me what my eye pressure is, saying she is “satisfied”.
 Should I know my pressure?

 A: Although eye pressure does change with posture, there is as yet no strong evidence that a particular sleeping position should be adopted by glaucoma patients.
-If an individual’s glaucoma is well controlled with no sign of deterioration, the goal of treatment has been achieved and there is no need to look to other lifestyle modifications such as altering sleeping position.
-Adopting a new sleeping position may affect the quality of a night’s sleep, and as yet there is insufficient evidence to recommend any change in glaucoma patients.
+If an individual’s glaucoma is well controlled with no sign of deterioration, the goal of treatment has been achieved and there is no need to look to other lifestyle modifications such as altering sleep position.
+Adopting a new sleeping position may affect the quality of a night’s sleep and as yet there is insufficient evidence to recommend any change for glaucoma patients.

 Subscribe to Glaucoma eNews